bioinfo-ut/MLST-specific_genomic_regions/README.md

 - `get-primers-fasta.pl` – convert primer table to FASTA with metadata in headers.
 - `parse_blast.pl`, `filter-blast-results.pl` – parse BLAST of primers vs non-target STs and keep “good” primers.

-You normally do not need to call the Perl scripts directly; they are used by the shell pipelines.
+You normally do not need to call the Perl scripts directly as they are used by the shell pipelines.

 ---

 ## Requirements

-Unix-like system with:

 - [`GenomeTester4`](https://github.com/bioinfo-ut/GenomeTester4)
 - [`fastp`](https://github.com/OpenGene/fastp)